 It was a humiliating situation, every inventor’s worst fear, though it would eventually have a happy ending.
 But before the lawyers got involved, Stevens did eventually bounce back with another device: The Smart Clapper.

 Stevens’ opening came thanks to the fact that the original Clapper, patented in Canada by Peter Liljequist of Canada and Kou I. Chen of Taiwan in 1985, came out of a desire to create a device that got away from all the remote controls that similar solutions, like the X10 standard, relied upon.
-Instead, his solution, which the 1989.
 But there were a couple of problems: For one thing, it was too sensitive, responding too easily to audio signals and damaging television sets.
 For another, the inventors tried to screw Joseph Pedott out of the profits.
 As HowStuffWorks noted, Pedott went up to Canada, battled the men in court, and won.

 That’s where Stevens came into the picture, developing a new version of the Clapper that actually properly worked with his coinventor, Dale E. Reamer.